hellosylvee/dev-portf/README.md

 ```

 The above form is looking for a variable called `REACT_APP_SECRET_CODE` from the environment.
 In order to consume this
-value, we need to have it defined in the environment.
+value, we need to have it Defined in the environment.
 This can be done using two ways: either in your shell or in
 a `.env` file.
 Both of these ways are described in the next few sections.

 Having access to the `NODE_ENV` is also useful for performing actions conditionally: